-In that company, just before Aunt Grace’s white and gold casket was lowered into the sandy soil of Mason county, Michigan — a few miles from the farmhouse where she’d been born and a few miles from the Methodist church where she’d been reared — I said Kaddish for my aunt.
+In that company — a minyan mabe, maybe not — just before Aunt Grace’s white and gold casket was lowered into the sandy soil of Mason county, Michigan, a few miles from the farmhouse where she’d been born and a few miles from the Methodist church where she’d been reared, I recited the Kaddish for my aunt.

 Mourner’s Kaddish for Our Aunt Grace

 Praise and thanks be to God throughout the world, which was created according to His intention.